November 25, 2024

 The unsolved murder of Hicks' younger brother sparked a passion for investigation.

-Maurice Hicks grew up under siege in Baltimore, Maryland’s harsh, unforgiving streets, and always felt hopeless and despair while witnessing repeated drug use and numerous violent crimes.
+Maurice Hicks grew up under siege in Baltimore’s harsh, unforgiving streets and always felt hopelessness and despair while witnessing repeated drug use and numerous violent crimes.
 For years, he said he wondered why the police did not care what “we” were going through.
 In a twist of fate, his youngest brother became one of the scores of homicide victims in Baltimore at the tender age of 17.
-The unsolved murder shook him to his core and ignited a fire that have never extinguished.
+The unsolved murder shook Hicks to his core and ignited a fire that had never been extinguished.

 Today, the former leader of an FBI Homicide Task Force is a 20-year law enforcement veteran who heads Global Investigative & Security Solutions.
 “We enhance the quality of life by advising and counseling people facing investigative and security challenges.
 We solve complex cases that have fallen off the radar of law enforcement or other organizations,” the company promises.
 Hicks’ company has formed strategic alliances with dedicated retired law enforcement officers and agents worldwide.
 In addition, they use various intellectual capital gathered across the globe to solve the most complex problems facing communities today.